dyd-arize/ezira-emohekat/README.md

 # Interview Project
-Small project to test debugging and coding skills.
+Small project to test developper skills.
 In this project you are required to deploy a simple application then investigate and resolve a few issues that have been inserted for the purpose of this exercise.
 Once these issues have been resolved and the basic application is working, you will write an new application to load additional data into the database.